-The community newsletter has been one of the quintessential bolts in the community mechanism, putting out information and bringing people together.
-Simple right?
-Well, getting information out to the community has always been essential for CAs but how it’s collected and gets to you (if it does) has changed a lot over the years.
+The community newsletter has long been one of the quintessential bolts in the community mechanism, producing information and bringing people together.
+Simple, right?
+Well, getting information out to the community has always been essential for community associations, but how it’s collected and delivered has changed a lot over the years.

-In Thorncliffe Greenview, groups of volunteers painstakingly put the information-and the newsletter itself-together for many years.
-In fact, a printing press was used in The Horizon Room (so named for the now defunct community newsletter, The Horizon) to print and assemble the newsletters and local kids were paid to deliver the newsletters too.
-Talk about supporting local.
+In Thorncliffe Greenview, groups of volunteers painstakingly compiled information and put the newsletter together every month for many decades.
+In fact, a printing press was used in The Horizon Room (so named for the now defunct community newsletter, The Horizon) to print and assemble the newsletters and local kids were paid to deliver the newsletters.
+Talk about supporting local, right?

-This is a common tale to many communities across the country but family dynamics and demographics have changed over the decades.
-Stay at home moms became women in the work force and double income household perhaps gave way to a more bustling economy but also meant that folks had less time to spend on projects, clubs, programs and community initiatives like the newsletter.
-Of course, this is just one factor that has affected community building in our neighbourhoods.
+The decline of the community newsletter has run its course in many communities across the country, and much of the local announcements made migrated to various online outlets.
+The upheavals in family dynamics and demographics over the decades seems to have played a direct role in our neighbourhood.
+The family structure shifted when “stay-at-home moms” joined the work force and although the double-income household gave way to a bustling economy, the changes also meant that folks had less time to spend on projects, clubs, programs and community initiatives, like the community newsletter.
+Of course, this is just one of the many moving parts that has affected community building in our neighbourhoods over the decades.

-In the late ‘80s/early ‘90s companies popped up in Calgary that saw an opportunity to take the publishing responsibility off the shoulders of the community associations and their diminishing volunteer bases and make a profit publishing the community cogs while providing an essential service to community members, and simultaneously lending them some credibility in the communities that they served.
-For a time, there were many of these companies in the city and community associations and their publishers enjoyed a thriving partnership, but with the migration of the world’s information online and increases in the cost of paper and delivery the hardcopy newsletter has become expensive and difficult to provide for many communities.
+In the late ‘80s/early ‘90s companies popped up in Calgary that seized an opportunity to take the publishing responsibility off the shoulders of the community associations and their diminishing volunteer bases while making a profit and providing an essential service to community members.
+For a time, there were many of these publishing companies in the city, and community associations and their publishers enjoyed a thriving partnership, but with the gradual movement of the world’s information online and increases in the cost of paper and delivery, the hardcopy newsletter has become expensive and difficult to provide for many communities.

-In March 2020, the publisher that the TGCA had a partnership with, Great News Media, informed the CA that unless deliver costs were covered by the CA, they would no longer accept our content to publish and deliver to the community.
-The TGCA had paid no fees to have the newsletter published and delivered to the community and although this service was incredibly important to the CA and its residents, we had to make the unfortunate decision to discontinue the publication.
-This was the same month that our facility was mandated to close and we had no way to justify the new expense while considering what the pandemic might have in store for the CA, the community and the world.
+In March 2020, the publisher that the TGCA had a partnership with, Great News Media, informed the CA that unless deliver costs were covered by the TGCA, they would no longer accept our content to publish and deliver to the community.
+The TGCA had never paid fees to have the newsletter published and delivered to the community, and although this service was incredibly important to the CA and its residents, we had to make the unfortunate decision to discontinue the publication.
+This was the same month that our facility was mandated to close due to the first round of COVID-19 restrictions and we had no way to justify the new and very significant expense while considering what the pandemic might have in store for the CA, the community and the world.

-So, that newsletter that you get intermittently in your mailbox has no affiliation with the TGCA anymore.
-It’s just a flyer and that’s why there’s no local community news in it.
+Many residents don’t realize that newsletter that you get intermittently in your mailbox has no affiliation with the TGCA.
+It’s just a flyer now and that’s why there’s no content from the TGCA in it.

-If you’re wondering about upcoming events and programs, TGCA announcements, news from The 56, updates about hours, volunteer opportunities, blog posts and announcements from The City, our community partners, and other non-profits offering programs and events relevant to the members and residents that we serve there are a number of ways to find out:
+If you’re wondering about upcoming events and programs, TGCA announcements, news from The 56, updates about hours, volunteer opportunities, blog posts like this one, announcements from the City, our community partners, and other non-profits offering programs and events relevant to the members and residents that we serve, there are a number of ways to stay informed:

 - Bookmark our community news page and check in to see what’s new.
 The page is updated regularly.